SHOW HOLDER -- Jennifer Moore

 $1 Buy In – We are doing the $1 Buy In for all Halter Divisions.
 If you would like to show more than 4 models in a halter class you can by placing $1 next to every model that is over the limit.
 Not available for Performance Divisions.

-LUNCHES -- · We will break for one hour on both Saturday and Sunday for lunch.
+LUNCHES -- We will break for lunch for one hour each day.
 The exact time of the breaks will be decided at the show, but will be around noon.

-RAFFLE -- There will be a raffle at the show for any donated items.
+RAFFLE -- There will be a raffle at the show and winners will be drawn on Sunday.
 If you are interested in donating an item to the raffle, please contact me personally.
-Thank you!
-At the show, raffle tickets will be $1/each, $5 for 6 tickets, or $10 for 12 tickets.
+Raffle tickets will be $1/each, $5 for 6 tickets, or $10 for 12 tickets.

 AWARDS -- Flats to 6th.
-Awards to champs / reserves.
+Rosettes for champs / reserves.
 Special Awards for overall grand champs / reserves.
-All models placing either first or second in all open classes will receive NAN cards, and will qualify to compete at NAN 2017-2020.
+All models placing either first or second in all open classes will receive NAN cards, and will qualify to compete at NAN 2019-2022.

 SHOW RULES --